Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 snippet:custom-sanitization-strategy-extension

+#### Example custom sanitization strategy

+The [AdjustmentSanitization](/samples/azure/custom-sanitization/) sample shows a more concrete implementation of a sanitization strategy, it removes invalid characters and uses SHA1 hashing to reduce the length of an entity name if the maximum length is exceeded.

 ### Individualization

-The individualization layer is represented by an implementation of `IIndividualizationStrategy`.
+The individualization aspect is represented by an implementation of `IIndividualizationStrategy`.

 Out of the box, there are 2 individualization strategies
  * `CoreIndividualization` (default): Makes no modifications, and relies on the individualization logic as defined in the NServiceBus core framework.